Disease Guide ·Anal Gland Disease ·2026

 Wellness vs Illness Coverage

-Routine expression is wellness care — not covered by standard illness/accident plans.
-An infected or abscessed gland is an illness — covered by most policies.
-The difference between a $75 expression visit and a covered claim depends on whether there's documented infection or medical necessity.
+Routine expression is wellness - not covered by standard plans.
+An infected or abscessed gland is illness - covered.
+Coverage depends on documented infection or medical necessity.

 🇺🇸 US Pet Insurance Guide